EznoShurek/APPHANDEMOTION/README.md

 * Uso do Canva para a logo do app.
 * Uso do banco de dados PostgreSQL.

-  Tempo de desenvolvimento do projeto
+  Tempo de desenvolvimento do projeto / Processo

   1ª Semana >